ENCCS/gpu-programming/content/3-gpu-problems.rst

 they are destroyed, so any researchers who aren't present at the site, would lose valuable insights into how it looked when it was found.
-However, with recent developments in technology and accessibility to high-performance computing, they are able to generate extremely detailed renderings of the excavation sites which act as a way to preserver the site for future researchers to gain critical insights and contribute to the research.
+However, with recent developments in technology and accessibility to high-performance computing, they are able to generate extremely detailed renderings of the excavation sites which act as a way to preserve the site for future researchers to gain critical insights and contribute to the research.

 Exercises
 ---------